Gluten free Lemon Tarts. Photography by Sharon K. Summerfield

 Directions

 1. For the Shortbread base, soften the butter.
 Then add the icing sugar and gluten free flour.
 Mix until this becomes like small balls.
+If you choose the Plant Based Shortbread base I recommend using a plant based butter you have just removed from the fridge.

-4. Form a small ball that covers most of the base of one tart and press into the individual tart pan.
+1. Prepare a small tart pan, I like the one that has 24 tarts.
+This recipe will make 18 to 20 tarts.
+Prepare your pan.
+Form a small ball that covers most of the base of one tart and press into the individual tart pan.

-5. Puncture the shortbread with a fork.
-This will help to reduce the “puffing” of the shortbread.
+2. Puncture the shortbread with a fork to release the steam.

 Prepare the Lemon Filling